ButlerFuqua/one_week_in_hawaii/content/islands/kauai.md

 ---
 title: Kauai
-description: A gorgeous island with strong currents that has a very local feel.
+description: A gorgeous island with strong currents and a "local" vibe.
 hasContent: false
 home: /kauai
 post_number: 4